The CFS Service positively encourages patients to read about their condition and ways of managing it and below are some resources you may find useful.

-Action for ME have a number of useful leaflets aimed at supporting people with CFS/ME to access and sustain employment or education.
+Action for ME have a number of useful leaflets aimed at supporting people with CFS or ME to access and sustain employment or education.
 These can be downloaded from their website listed above.

-Some people with CFS/ME may require carer support, assistive equipment, housing adaptations etc. Please discuss your needs with your GP, who can refer you to the appropriate team of your local social services department.
+Some people with CFS or ME may require carer support, assistive equipment, housing adaptations etc. Please discuss your needs with your GP, who can refer you to the appropriate team of your local social services department.

 One in four people experience mental health difficulties at some point in their lives.
-Emotional distress can have a detrimental impact on CFS/ME symptoms and may impact your ability to manage the condition.
+Emotional distress can have a detrimental impact on CFS or ME symptoms and may impact your ability to manage the condition.
 If you are struggling with anxiety, low mood, or symptoms associated with difficult life events, you can access support through Talking Therapies.

 Talking Therapies is an umbrella term used to describe psychological treatments for common mental health problems.
-Talking Therapies may be delivered by a range of mental health professionals, using a variety of approaches, e.g., CBT, mindfulness, counselling etc.
+Talking Therapies may be delivered by a range of mental health professionals, using a variety of approaches, for example CBT, mindfulness, counselling etc.